GVDub/panai-seed-node/docs/journal.md

 - Journals are generated via LLM prompt, typically using the same model used for reflections and dreams (e.g., `mistral-nemo`).
 - Journals serve as time-anchored "narrative moments" and are useful for feeding into `/reflect` or `/dream` later.
+- Journal entries are embedded and stored in the vector database using the same memory pipeline as other types.
+They can be filtered or prioritized via tags like `journal`, `meta`, or `summary`.

 ## Future Considerations

 - Add support for daily or rolling summaries across sessions.
 - Tag critical insights or anomalies for later review.
 - Enable personalized tone and formatting preferences for journal entries.
+- Chain journal entries across days or sessions to support continuity and multi-day narrative threads.